What's in this article?

-These are a couple of digital marketing patterns that I use over and over again to build larger brand awareness and revenue grow campaign strategies.
+These are a couple of digital marketing patterns that I use over and over again to build larger brand awareness and revenue growth campaign strategies.

-Most businesses, unless you are a 129-year-old brand like Coca-Cola, need a larger audience.
-This is why advertising is often purchased for impressions (CPM – cost per thousand impressions) basis.
+Most businesses need a larger audience unless you’re a 129-year-old brand like Coca-Cola.
+This is why advertising is often purchased on an impressions (CPM–cost per thousand impressions) basis.